PipeWire/wireplumber/docs/rst/configuration/main.rst

       The above example defines actions for both ``Multimedia`` and ``Navigation`` roles.
-Since the Navigation role has more priority than the Multimedia role, when a client connects to the Navigation endpoint, it will ``duck`` the volume of all Multimedia clients.
+Since the Navigation role has more priority than the Multimedia role, when a client connects to the Navigation virtual session item, it will ``duck`` the volume of all Multimedia clients.
 If Multiple Navigation clients want to play audio, their audio will be mixed.

       Possible values of actions are: ``mix`` (Mixes audio), ``duck`` (Mixes and lowers the audio volume) or ``cork`` (Pauses audio).

-    Endpoints are not used for desktop use cases, it is more suitable for embedded use cases.
+    Virtual session items are not used for desktop use cases, it is more suitable for embedded use cases.

 * *Split Configuration files*